Peter Willemoes: Career

 At seventeen he commanded a floating battery, "Flaadebatteri Nr.
 1", during the Battle of Copenhagen on 2 April 1801.
 After the battle, Willemoes became a member of the Danish Order of Freemasons before setting off to the Mediterranean Sea aboard the frigate Rota.

 After his return to Denmark, he began to study law but discontinued his studies in 1807 to briefly go into Russian service.

-After the Bombardment of Copenhagen and the British confiscation of the Danish fleet, he returned to Denmark, where he enrolled on Prinds Christian Frederik, the only remaining Danish ship-of-the-line.
-On 22 March 1808, in the Battle of Zealand Point, the ship was driven onto the sandbar by a British.
+After the 1807 Battle of Copenhagen where the British captured most of the Danish navy, he returned to Denmark, where he enrolled on Prinds Christian Frederik, the only remaining Danish ship-of-the-line.
+On 22 March 1808, in the Battle of Zealand Point, the ship was driven onto a sandbar in order to prevent its capture by the British.
 Willemoes was among the 69 Danish casualties, hit by a bullet to his head, and was afterwards buried at Odden Cemetery.

-Reputation and commemoration

-His indomitable good cheer, courage and good looks combined to make Willemoes an instant celebrity in Northern Europe.
-Locks of his curly hair became a fashion item among ladies in Copenhagen and he was praised in verse by poet and politician N. F. S. Grundtvig.

-The street Willemoesgade in the Østerbro district of Copenhagen was named for him in the 1880s.
-A statue of him by C. C. Peters was erected on the harbourfront in his native town of Assens in 1902.

-A/S Dampskibsselskabet Fiona's fraight ships S/S Peter Willemoes was named for Peter Willemoee in 1902 (built 1888, former name S/S Lundby).
-A frigate in the Royal Danish Navy is named for him.